Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Introduction

 By examining projected axis distributions, observational studies have concluded that the majority of massive quenched galaxies in the local Universe are spheroidal and that massive star-forming galaxies at $z=0$ are usually disks like the Milky Way \citep{Lambas1992,Padilla2008,deNicola2022}.
 At lower masses, the situation is somewhat more ambiguous: most studies suggest that low-mass galaxies at $z=0$ are a mixture of oblate disks and spheroids \citep{Ichikawa89,Binggeli95,Sung98,Roychowdhury2013,Putko2019,KF2020,Rong2020}, while others have found that a substantial population of local galaxies in this regime may be elongated or prolate in shape \citep{Vincent2005,Burkert2017}.

 At higher redshifts, galaxies are known to exhibit more irregular, clumpy morphologies than we see in the local Universe \citep[e.g.][]{Elmegreen2005,Elmegreen2007,ForsterSchreiber2009}.
 Of particular interest is the work of \citet{vdWel2014}, who studied the shapes of star-forming galaxies from $z= 0-2.5$ and found that the fraction of systems that are elongated increases toward higher redshifts and lower masses.
 For example, at $z \simeq 1$ ($z \simeq 2$) they found that the population of $M_\star \simeq 10^9$ $M_\odot$ ($10^{10}$ $M_\odot$) galaxies is evenly divided between those that are elongated and those that are disky.

-These conclusions are consistent with previous work \citep{Ferguson2004,Ravindranath2006,Yuma2011} suggesting that low-mass galaxies at high redshifts are elongated. \cite{Zhang2019CANDELS} used CANDELS data to show that star-forming galaxies tend to be elongated at low stellar mass and high redshift and disky at high stellar mass and low redshift, in qualitative agreement with \citet{vdWel2014}.
+These conclusions are consistent with previous observational work on the shapes of galaxies, indicating that the fraction of elongated galaxies tends to increase with redshift and lower masses. \cite{Ferguson2004} studied a population of galaxies at $z\sim4$ and found a mean ratio of observed semi-major to semi-minor axes of 0.65, suggesting that the sample was not drawn from a spheroidal population. \citet{Ravindranath2006} found spheroidal galaxies at $z>2.5$ were more elongated than more local populations. \citet{Yuma2011} studied a sample of $\sim 10^{10}$ M$_\odot$ stellar mass galaxies at $z\sim2$ and determined intrinsic 3D shapes via inference to find a mean 3D medium-to-long axis ratio $B/A = 0.61$ and mean 3D short-to-long axis ratio $C/A = 0.28$, suggesting that on average they were elongated. \cite{Zhang2019CANDELS} used CANDELS data to show that star-forming galaxies tend to be elongated at low stellar mass and high redshift and disky at high stellar mass and low redshift, in qualitative agreement with \citet{vdWel2014}.